-Figure 4 shows the system validation and synthesis flow, which is performed by functional and gate-level simulation.
+Figure 2 shows the system validation and synthesis flow, which is performed by functional and gate-level simulation.
+The validation of the tag VHDL design using Modelsim is split in four stages.
+In the first three stages it is performed VHDL functional simulation and, the last one is a gate-level simulation.

-Command selection and building steps Functional simulation Logical synthesis Gate level simulation Physical synthesis 4 9 4 e

-Figure 4 - System validation flow.
+Command selection and building steps -> Functional simulation Logical synthesis ┝ Gate level simulation Physical synthesis Figure 2 - System validation flow.